justinasaservice/justinasaservice.github.io/_posts/2022-08-21-how-to-scan-a-network-using-a-windows-batch-script.md

 ---
-title: How to Scan a Network Using a Windows Batch Script
+title: How to scan a network using a Windows batch script (or Bash script)
 categories:
   - Help File
 tags:
   - Windows
   - Batch
   - Tools
+  - Bash
+  - Linux
 ---

 The company I work for uses [Lansweeper](https://www.lansweeper.com) to keep tabs on network assets, but Lansweeper is complete overkill when you just need to take a quick snapshot of critical systems.
 So I wrote a simple batch script that will ping every host in a list and report back on their status, as well as provide a report of the offline systems which may need further investigation.
 This gives me a quick idea of the health of the network when my workday begins, and helps me to focus in on areas that may become serious problems.